 Population pharmacokinetics (popPK) is the study of variability in drug concentrations within a patient population receiving clinically relevant doses of a drug of interest.
 PopPK methods use mathematical models to describe PK data and draw conclusions.
-PopPK models can help guide decision-making across all phases of drug development.
-PopPK models can also provide critical support for efficacy and safety in marketing applications (i.e., new drug applications [NDAs] and biologics license applications [BLAs]).
+PopPK models can help guide decision-making across all phases of drug development and can also provide critical support for efficacy and safety in marketing applications such as new drug applications (NDAs) and biologics license applications (BLAs).

-Individual vs Population PK
+Individual PK vs. Population PK

 To understand popPK, it is important first to address pharmacokinetics (PK) as a discipline.
 In the simplest terms, PK is the study of what the body does to a drug.
-This means how the drug is absorbed, distributed, metabolized, and ultimately eliminated from the body.
+This means how the drug is absorbed, distributed, metabolized, and eliminated (ADME) from the body.
 These PK characteristics are determined by analyzing drug and metabolite concentrations over time in an appropriate matrix, typically plasma or blood.

 Now that we have defined PK, we are one step closer to a functional concept of popPK.
-For this, we need to think about a few key elements – timing, the purpose of the analysis, and the richness of subject-level data.
+For this, we need to think about a few key elements including timing, the purpose of the analysis, and the richness of subject-level data.
 Consider the following questions: